THE CODE RED Board of Directors

 Director of bRAND Marketing

-Heather Blair is a freshman at the New School, where she balances her interests in film and human rights.
+Heather Blair is a student at Parsons, where she studies business and design.
 Heather spent her early life traveling with her family, giving her the opportunity to see the world at an impressionable age.
 After graduating from the Green School in Indonesia, she took a gap year to work at production companies and design firms in California.
 Now calling New York home, Heather is ecstatic to be part of the Code Red team.

 Director of Partnerships